 - What is the animal doing?
-Why do you think the animal is doing that? - How does the animal move? - How does the animal interact with others (if there is more than one animal in the space)? - What would a scientist notice about this animal? - What are you wondering about this animal?
+Why do you think the animal is doing that? - How does the animal move? - How does the animal interact with others (if there is more than one animal in the space)? - What do you, as a scientist, notice about this animal? - What are you wondering about this animal?
 (Check the graphic to see if you can find the answers to the questions.
 If not, keep a list of the students' questions for the teacher to explore back in the classroom).